35 Fast Dinner Ideas for Any Night of the Week

 Whole-Grain Spaghetti With Garlicky Kale and Tomatoes

-Craving pasta, but not in the mood to load up on carbs?
-We devised this super easy pasta dish, with garlic, onion, kale, grape tomatoes, and almonds, to go with whole-grain noodles.
-As you boil the spaghetti, you’ll cook the kale on the stovetop with garlic and onion, which only takes a few minutes.
+Craving pasta but not in the mood to load up on carbs?
+We devised this super easy dinner idea: a pasta dish with garlic, onion, kale, grape tomatoes, and almonds to go with whole-grain noodles.
+As you boil the spaghetti, you'll cook the kale on the stovetop with garlic and onion, which only takes a few minutes.
 Top the pasta with kale, chopped roasted almonds, and pecorino cheese.
-We’re willing to bet the whole family will love this 30-minute meal.
+We're willing to bet the whole family will love this 30-minute supper idea.
 Especially you.

 Get the recipe: Whole-Grain Spaghetti With Garlicky Kale and Tomatoes